Random Maps: Jump to Version 3.0 Upgrade Guide!

 Multiple „Details“ Maps

-Have you already noticed that you can safely use more than one „Details“ map?
-I guess my question is a little bit obvious for those who have already looked into the Templates in the Plugin Manager.
+Have you already noticed that you can safely use multiple Details maps?
+I guess my question is slightly obvious to those who have already looked into the Templates in the Plugin Manager.
 For those who haven’t yet, let’s say you can create another map called „Details2“, „Details3“, or more precise names such as „Trees,“ „Boulders,“ or any other term.

 So what’s the deal of splitting up your „Details“ map when you can store up to 256 rows anyway?
 Because you can decide for each map whether it will be enabled or disabled.
 And now, we want to make use of it!